 Lawyer and Tolstoy

-Few people know, but the first to be nominated for the Nobel Prize in Literature was not a writer or a poet, but a lawyer - Anatoly Koni.
+Few people know, but the first person nominated for the Nobel Prize in Literature was not a writer or poet, but a lawyer, Anatoly Koni.
 At the time of his nomination, in 1902, he was an honorary academician of the Academy of Sciences in the category of fine literature, as well as a senator in the general meeting of the First Department of the Senate.
-It is known that Anton Wulfert, head of the department of criminal law at the Military Law Academy, proposed his candidacy.
+It is known that his candidacy was proposed by the head of the department of criminal law at the Military Law Academy, Anton Wulfert.

-However, the writer was not particularly eager for the award and even wrote about it in a response letter to the committee: “I was very pleased that the Nobel Prize was not awarded to me.
-This saved me from the great difficulty of managing this money, which, like any money, in my opinion, can only bring evil.
+However, the writer was not particularly eager for the award and even wrote about this in a response letter to the committee: “I was very pleased that the Nobel Prize was not awarded to me.
+This saved me from a great difficulty in disposing of this money, which, like any money, in my conviction, can only bring evil.”

 Since 1906, after this letter, Leo Tolstoy was no longer nominated for the prize.